Krs7N/Krs7N/README.md

 - 👋 Hi, I’m Kristian Mladenov
 - 👀 I’m interested in coding, gaming and learning new things
 - 🌱 I’m currently learning how to code on C#
-- 💞️ I’m looking to collaborate on coding with people that are involved in C#
+- 💞️ I’m looking to collaborate on coding with people that are involved with C#
 - 📫 How to reach me - krstntank@gmail.com  /  twitter: @Krs7N

 <!---